maxgmarin/maligno/README.md

 **maligno** is a toolkit for systematically comparing two sets of alignments read-by-read.
 The primary command, **`maligno compare`**, takes two alignment files (e.g. PAF) for the same set of reads and produces a detailed per-read alignment comparison table.
-This table enables easy comparison of alignment stats (alignment scores, coverage, indels, mismatches, soft-clipping, and splice-junction agreement) with a difference column for each metric.
+This table enables easy comparison of alignment stats (alignment scores, coverage, indels, mismatches, soft-clipping, and splice-junction agreement) across the analyzed reads.

 This makes it easy to compare alignment results across conditions such as:
 1) Different aligners (`minimap2` vs `bwa mem`)